Naginreed/stream-server-guide/setup/ios_mac/README.md

 - simple Text "low bitrate"

 **Brb**
-- When the connection to Phone is lost completely or you end the livestream in Moblin on purpose *(for privacy)*
+- When the connection to Phone is lost completely or you end the livestream in IRLPro on purpose *(for privacy)*
 - old VODs or Clips are often used (For Clips i recommend a Folder named Clips and adding a VLC Media Source *requires [VLC Media Player](https://www.videolan.org/vlc/)*)
 - simple Text "Be right back"
 - Can be switched to when you go to Toilet or have private Conversation for a few Minutes